The difference between RGB, CMYK and PMS

 With RGB, the starting point is 'light'.
 The more light that is produced, the more color that can be seen.
 Without any light, there is no noticeable color, also known as black.
 The easiest example is your monitor.
 If it doesn't produce any light, all you see is black.
 The more light your monitor produces, the brighter the colors will be, and if the monitor produces Red, Green and Blue at their maximum levels and they are mixed together, you'll see white.

-The color consists of a combination of the three base colors.
+The color consists of a combination of the three base colors, red, green and blue.
 The amount of each color is between 00 (none of that color) and the hexadecimal FF (all of the color).
 In total, you can create 16.777.216 colors.

 Unfortunately, RGB colors can't be printed, since paper doesn't produce any light.
 Paper absorbs and reflects light that is emitted by another light source such as the sun, your desk lamp or your monitor.
 In order to print RGB colors we must convert the additive color model (RGB) to a subtractive color model (CMYK).